monirul87/BongoBd-Test-SRE/SRE-Test-Answer.md

 Answer: Possible steps to resolve:

-1.	e can use CloudFront for delivering website’s dynamic content.
+1. We can use CloudFront for delivering website’s dynamic content.
 This will reduce the load on our servers and reduce load times for our end-users.
 2. With Load Balancer: We can distribute load among available web instance & With Auto Scaling: We can launch new instance if the page not load within the set request time period
 3. Immediate action needs to be taken on the basis of web log analysis.